Saturate/FTL-AET/README.md

 # FTL: Additional Events & Texts
 Adds new texts and new events to the game.
 Awesome!

+## Download
+You can download the FTL file by clicking [here](https://github.com/Saturate/FTL-AET/raw/master/FTL-Additional-Events-and-Texts.ftl).

 ## Install
 Use [Grognak's Mod Manager](http://www.ftlgame.com/forum/viewtopic.php?f=12&t=2464).
 Just put the .FTL file in the mod folder.